neul-labs/gity/docs/architecture.md

 - **Event-driven** – Watcher deltas enqueue verification tasks immediately.
 - **Idle-time** – After N minutes of inactivity (configurable), the scheduler runs `git maintenance run --task=prefetch` followed by `git maintenance run --auto` which handles commit-graph, loose-objects, and incremental-repack as needed.
 - **Branch changes** – When Git switches branches, the working tree files are updated by checkout.
 The watcher detects these working tree changes and marks them dirty.
 The `.git/HEAD` and `.git/refs` changes are seen by the watcher but filtered from fsmonitor output (see FSMonitor Integration above).
-- **Manual commands** – `gitz prefetch now`, `gitz maintain`, `gitz health`, and related subcommands insert jobs at the front of the queue or request diagnostic snapshots.
+- **Manual commands** – `gity prefetch now`, `gity maintain`, `gity health`, and related subcommands insert jobs at the front of the queue or request diagnostic snapshots.
 - **Resource budgets** – If the resource monitor reports high usage, the scheduler may delay prefetch jobs; when usage returns to normal, deferred jobs resume automatically.

 ## Failure Handling